 - In State of Fear, Professor Kenner already knows or suspects the entire plot of the bad guys at the start of the book.

-- Dominic Deegan decayed/developped into one of these by the time of the Snowsong arc.
+- Dominic Deegan decayed/developed into one of these by the time of the "Snowsong" arc.

 - Homestuck has Terezi.
 However, her ability only activates when the wrong choice will create a doomed timeline.
 Since attaining god tier, Rose is one too, though there are some ill-defined limitations.
 Jade also knows an awful lot after becoming a First Guardian.